Yardie-/TPS65185RGZR_breakout/README.md

 So you can just go to easyeda.com and login with the same credentials.
  * open the web based easyeda editor
  * under -->file -->open--> EasyEDA and find the local json files.
+ * you should be able to just open them without importing the libs.

 You can just download these files.
-Just right click and save target as.
+Just follow the link and right click the Downoad button and save target as.

 [EasyEDA PCB](./easyeda/TPS65185RGZR_breakout/PCB_TPS65185RGZR_breakout.json)